The audiologists.org Reviews Team puts in the hours. Check out how we get to our recommendations.

 The 3 key takeaways

-• The average price of a single hearing aid varies — Prescription devices can cost between $1,000 to $3,000 per ear, though specialty or specially programmed devices may cost more.
+• The price of a hearing aid varies greatly — Prescription hearing aids typically cost between $1,000 to $3,000 per ear, while OTC hearing aids often range from $300 – $2,000 per pair.
+Custom-fit or premium-tier models with Bluetooth or AI noise processing can cost more.

 How much do hearing aids cost?